0xPolygon/polygon-docs/docs/zkEVM/architecture/data-streamer/server-source-library.md

 ### Query data functions

-The stream source can use a few more functions of the stream server-source library, to get information from the stream server.
+The stream source uses the following functions of the stream server-source library to get information from the stream server.

-It uses the following functions:

 - $\texttt{GetHeader()}$: The stream source uses this function to query the header of a particular entry.
 The function returns, $\texttt{struct HeaderEntry}$.
 - $\texttt{GetEntry(u64 entryNumber)}$: This function is used to get an entry that corresponds to a given entry number.
 It returns, $\texttt{struct FileEntry}$.
 - $\texttt{GetBookmark(u8[ ] bookmark)}$: The stream source uses this function to get a bookmark.
 The function returns, $\texttt{u64 entryNumber}$.
 - $\texttt{GetFirstEventAfterBookmark(u8[ ] bookmark)}$: This function is used to get the first entry after a given bookmark.
 It returns, $\texttt{struct FileEntry}$.

 The complete stream source-server library is described, but referred to as the DATA STREAMER INTERFACE (API), [here](https://github.com/0xPolygonHermez/zkevm-data-streamer#data-streamer-interface-api).